Two to Make It Right

 "Two to Make It Right" is a song by the American girl group Seduction, released as a single in late 1989.
-It appears on the group's first album, Nothing Matters Without Love featuring April Harris and Michelle Visage on lead vocals.
-"Two to Make It Right" peaked at number 2 on the Billboard Hot 100.
-The music video was directed by Stu Sleppin and produced by Bob Teeman.
+It appears on the group's first album, Nothing Matters Without Love (1989), featuring April Harris and Michelle Visage on lead vocals.
+"Two to Make It Right" peaked at number two on the US Billboard Hot 100.
+The accompanying music video was directed by Stu Sleppin and produced by Bob Teeman.

 The song was performed by drag queens Coco Montrese and Detox on an episode of the fifth season of the reality competition RuPaul's Drag Race, in which Visage is a main judge.
 "Two to Make It Right" was covered by British rock band Busted in 2018.

 Composition

 "Two to Make It Right" contains a sample of the song "Kiss" as performed by the Art of Noise featuring Tom Jones, and a sample of "It Takes Two" by Rob Base and DJ E-Z Rock, which itself contains a sample of Lyn Collins's "Think (About It)"; the latter song has its roots in James Brown's famous and often sampled "Yeah!
 Woo!" drum break.